Islandora/documentation/docs/user-documentation/content_types.md

       * org: https://www.w3.org/TR/vocab-org/#org:
       * xs: http://www.w3.org/2001/XMLSchema#

 The `types` corresponds to the `rdf:type` predicate (which corresponds to JSON-LD's `@type`) and can have multiple values.
-This type value will be applied to every node or taxonomy term using the mapped type or vocabulary.
+This type value will be applied to every node or taxonomy term using the mapped content type or vocabulary.

 In some cases a repository may want a node or taxonomy term's `rdf:type` to be configurable.
 For example, the Corporate Body Vocabulary (provided by the Controlled Access Terms Default Configuration module) has `schema:Organization` set as the default type in the RDF mapping.
 However, more granular types may apply to one organization and not another, such as `schema:GovernmentOrganization` or `schema:Corporation`.
 The `alter_jsonld_type` Context reaction allows Content Types and Taxonomy Vocabularies to add a field's values as `rdf:types` to its JSON-LD serialization (the format used to index a node or taxonomy term in Fedora and the triple-store).